 The History of Lessons & Carols

 For millions around the world, Christmas isn’t Christmas until they’ve heard the lone treble voice sing the opening verse of “Once in Royal David’s City” broadcast from King’s College Chapel in Cambridge.
 Every Christmas Eve since 1918, King’s College has held a service called A Festival of Nine Lessons and Carols, which features a mix of carols and readings from the Bible.
-Though it is now inextricably linked with King’s College and its world-class choir, you may be surprised to learn that the first lessons and carols service was actually held in Cornwall, not Cambridge.
+Though it is now inextricably linked with King’s College and its renowned choir, you may be surprised to learn that the first lessons and carols service was actually held in Cornwall, not Cambridge.

 King’s A Festival of Nine Lessons and Carols grew out of the ashes of the First World War.
 In 1918, a 34-year-old former army chaplain named Eric Milner-White was appointed Dean of King’s College.
 Nothing could prepare him for the atrocities he witnessed on the Western Front when he volunteered for service in 1914.
 He came home believing that the church was failing the troops.
 How could he communicate a message of God’s love to those who had been brutalized and traumatized by war?

 Milner-White devised A Festival of Nine Lessons and Carols as a means of outreach to those who felt alienated by the church or religion as a whole.
 Instead of a complicated mass, the carols service was simpler, alternating between choral anthems, congregational hymns, and readings.
 The resulting service had more drama and color, was more accessible and meaningful, and acknowledged the suffering of those impacted by the Great War.
 This gesture was particularly important to the town of Cambridge, which had lost 211 men from King’s College alone during the war.
 This loss prompted the Dean to include a prayer to honor the fallen, which is still read at the beginning of the service to this day.